Configure the Endpoint Credential Manager Plugin for Integration with Remote Support

-The test functionality allows you to test new or updated configuration without the need to go through the Representative Console or to save the changes first.
-The form collects information to simulate a request from the Secure Remote Access Appliance to the ECM.
-Naturally, this means you can test the settings without having the ECM service running or connected to the appliance.
+The test functionality allows you to test new or updated configuration without the need to go through the representative console or to save the changes first.
+The form collects information to simulate a request from the B Series Appliance to the ECM.
+Naturally, this means you can test the settings without having the ECM service running or connected to the B Series Appliance.

 While the test does simulate a request from the B Series Appliance to the ECM, it does not in any way test configuration or connectivity to the B Series Appliance.
 It is used only for configuration, connectivity, permissions, etc., related to the password vault system.